UoB-COMSM0166/2025-group-30/Game Inspiration.md

 - Pico Park is a multiplayer cooperative game where players start from a designated point, move in a straight line, avoid obstacles to obtain the key(avoid obstacles only by going up,left,and right), and then use the key to unlock the gate at the endpoint to clear the level.
 - The game features simple and easy-to-understand rules, focusing on interaction and communication between players to achieve goals rather than relying on complex individual operations.
-- Pico Park is a multiplayer cooperative game where players start from a designated point, move in a straight line, avoid obstacles to obtain the key, and then use the key to unlock the gate at the endpoint to clear the level.
 - Each player can only move up,left,and right to  avoid attacks.
 - The game features simple and easy-to-understand rules, focusing on interaction and communication between players to achieve goals rather than relying on complex individual operations.